What I learned from my dog

 Dog Training is Self-Training

 A dog is a remarkable hybrid of intelligence and innocence.
-Charlotte is able to perform sophisticated tasks on cue, with physical prowess at the meagre age of one year.
+Charlotte is able to perform sophisticated tasks on cue, with physical prowess at the meager age of one year.
 Yet she has no idea what is going on in the world.
 She seems to think that magpies and cats are lethal enemies; she howls at sirens as if long-lost friends are calling her home.
-This combination of innocence and intelligence makes dogs such an amazing responsibility.
+This combination of innocence and intelligence makes dogs an amazing responsibility.
 Everything you say or do shapes them, and so the training regimen becomes an exact reflection of your character.
 I do not “make my dog do what I want.”
 I show her what to do, teach her the language of command, and then motivate her to follow my lead.
 It takes patience and precision, and each slip-up results from me stepping ever so slightly out of balance.

 Nothing is Charlotte’s fault; if she makes a mistake, I know I have failed to reinforce the lesson, or I’ve allowed a scenario that makes it easy for her to stray.
 With human relationships, a million factors can distract us from our own accountability; dogs reflect 100% responsibility, and the technical dimensions of training, as well as the energetic dynamics of communication are based entirely on how I compose my inner equilibrium.
 My faith in that is my dog’s reason to trust and love me — though she does no matter what.